MarmaladeCodes/marmalade-wp/README.md

 ## Development

-Open Local and navigate to your site under "Local sites".
+Open Local and navigate to the Marmalade site under "Local sites".
 Ensure the site is running.
 If it is running, there with be a red "Stop site" in the upper right corner of the app.
 If it is not running, click the green "Start site in the upper right corner.